How to Treat Sore Elbows Joints

 The third possible cause of your sore elbow joints is the most common elbow injury reported – tennis elbow.

-Tennis elbow affects millions of people a year with more than 95% of all cases of tennis elbow are reported by non-tennis players.
-It usually affects people aged 35-60.
+Tennis elbow affects millions of people a year with less than 5% of cases from tennis players and racquet sport players.

 What you must know about tennis elbow and sore joints is that the longer you wait to treat it, the worse the pain will get and potentially the longer your recovery can take!